 So to capture praises to fan the flame on hope, I use pages to accumulate praises in my bullet journal.

 One looks like the sun with praises written on each ray.
 Another is a vase with praises on each flower petal.
 (Use your imagination: a Christmas tree with gift underneath; a set of balloons, a garden with a series of daisies, a set of ocean waves– anything with a series can be used to capture your praises)

-I have created a free PRAYER AND PRAISE handout you can download.
+I have created a free PRAYER AND PRAISE handout for you for you to download.
 One side are the circles to record prayer requests, the other side is a vase of flowers to keep track of praises as they come.
 Use in your prayer journal, your bullet journal, in your Discovering Hope in the Psalms Bible study, as a family devotional or date night– or hang it on your refrigerator as a prayer prompt.

-To help you accumulate praise in your life, I am hosting a once a week online Facebook Bible Study.
-To order your autographed copy of Discovering Hope in the Psalms (or to get it quicker) and to register for the Bible study, click here.
+To help you accumulate praise in your life, I will be hosting a once a week online Facebook Bible Study on Discovering Hope in the Psalms (dates for 2019 to be announced.
+Join the Living Love-Wise Community to hear about all Pam and/or Bill’s studies and events.
+To order your autographed copy of Discovering Hope in the Psalms: A Creative Bible Study Experience (or to get it quicker) and to register for the Bible study, click here.
 (An email will be sent to you with link to the online private facebook group) Praying you accumulate bundles and bushels of praises so you can HOPE continually!